-In 2007, St Matthew Academy formed one of the original academies created under the then Labour government to replace failing schools.
-The results in the final year of the old secondary school of just 26% of year 11 students gaining at least 5 A*-Cs (including English and Maths) in their GCSEs improved quickly to reach nearly 60% in 2014.
-After slipping back somewhat in 2015, the results are back up again near 60%, with expectations in 2017 and beyond of further increases.
-Similar trends have been seen in the key measures in the primary phase of the Academy.
+The academy was formed as one of the original academies created under the Labour government to replace failing schools.
+It is with great pleasure we announce that the academy results are on an upward trajectory of improvement; the results in the final year of the St Joseph’s Academy saw 26% of year 11 students gaining at least 5 A*-Cs (including English and Maths) in 2014 GCSEs improved quickly to reach nearly 60% with similar trends highlighted in the key measures of the primary phase.
+We look forward to continuing celebrating our students’ successes in 2017.

 The school's original Principal, Monica Cross, was followed on her retirement in 2012 by Michael Barry, who in turn was succeeded in 2016 by our Current Head of School, Miranda Baldwin.